YevheniiaMazur/cypressTest/README.md

 # CypressTests

-This is the basic configurations for writing tests using Cypress + TypeScript.
+This is the simple test suites for covering Amazon functionality with tests written using Cypress + TypeScript.

 Next scripts are available:
 * ```npm run cy:open```: to run tests in TestRunner;